πŸ“˜

 • Commit transactions as soon as they are complete

-• Consider implementing auto-commit for sessions
+• Turn on auto-commit mode for sessions

 Polling Best Practices